-Once probable risks are identified, they must then be assessed to determine the level of impact - i.e. will there be a negative impact, and how serious will it be?
-If the impact is serious, that raises another question - i.e. is the negative impact so serious as to warrant further action?
+Once probable risks are identified, they must then be examined and evaluated to determine the level of impact (consequenc) - i.e. will there be a negative impact, and how serious will it be?
+If the impact is serious, that raises another question - i.e. is the negative impact sufficiently serious as to warrant further action?
 If the answer is yes, management steps must be initiated for appropriate risk control.
 This is where the planning part comes in - to size up the options and make the best selections for responsive action.
 Read More: Planning for Project Governance

 Your first step in the risk control process is to determine the need.
 At this point, you may have taken steps to acknowledge the potential impact of risks, but awareness may not be enough.
 While you may choose to accept one or more types of risks, you may not be willing, or able, to withstand others.
 And, considering the time, effort and potential cost of risk control strategies, any such effort should be expended wisely.

 Based on an analysis of probable risks, you may decide that you can withstand additional project expenses, but not schedule delays.
 As a result, you can focus your mitigation and control efforts onto timing risks, knowing that you could absorb certain increases in expenditures.
 Or, if your project schedule is aggressive, with limited time for risk analysis and control, you may decide to deal only with the most serious types of risks, taking your chances with others.

-After completion of the risk assessment process, you will be prepared to tackle the next step ... the formation of specific strategies for risk management and control.
+After completion of the risk "evaluation" process, you will be prepared to tackle the next step ... the formation of specific strategies for risk management and control.
 These strategies can include acceptance, avoidance or mitigation.

-Where you acknowledge the risk, but decide that any actions to avoid or mitigate the risk can be too costly or time consuming.
+To acknowledge the risk, but decide that any actions to avoid or mitigate the risk can be too costly or time consuming.
 Or, it may just be possible that the risk cannot be avoided or mitigated in any meaningful way, and the benefits of the project far outweigh the risks.

-Where you seek to minimize the potential impact of any given risk through the analysis and consideration of alternative solutions.
+To take action that will minimize the potential impact of any given risk through the analysis and consideration of alternative solutions.
 In essence, this is a combination of acceptance and avoidance.
 You can alter plans and schedules, and take specific actions to minimize the chance that a risk will occur.
 And, you can also develop alternate plans to be enacted should the risk actually occur .... "i.e. if this happens, I will do that, but until then, I will stick with the original plan".
 In other words, you can be prepared in either event.
 While mitigating strategies provide the best of both worlds, that benefit cannot be realized without some expense in terms of time, equipment and staff resources.